The Downs, Bristol: Durdham Down

 Durdham Down is the north and east part of the Downs, extending to Westbury Park and Henleaze, with an area of 84.88 ha.
 It is owned by Bristol City Council for the benefit of the people of Bristol.

 Clifton Down

-Clifton Down is the part of the Downs southwest of the southern part of Stoke Road, between Sneyd Park and Clifton and extending to the edge of the Avon Gorge, with an area of 81.83 ha.
+Clifton Down is the southern part of the Downs, next to Clifton and extending to the edge of the Avon Gorge, with an area of 81.83 ha.
 It is owned by the Society of Merchant Venturers.

 Management

 Since an Act of Parliament in 1861, when Bristol Corporation acquired Durdham Down, the Downs have been managed as a single unit by the Downs Committee, a joint committee of the corporation and the Merchant Venturers.
 They have been designated common land since the early 1970s by Bristol City Council.

-Background
+Events

-They are used for leisure, walking, team sports and sightseeing (especially at the Avon Gorge cliff edge).
 There are permanent football pitches, used by the Bristol Downs Football League.
-There are also temporary attractions on the Downs, such as circuses and the annual Bristol Flower Show.
+There are also temporary attractions on the Downs, such as circuses and (until 2006) the annual Bristol Flower Show.
+Since 2016 it has been the site of The Downs Festival, an annual music festival with both local and nationally known bands attending.